 Color the Canal

-The Friends of the Mohawk-Hudson Bike-Hike Trail and CREATE Community Studios are collaborating this year on or our fourth annual Color the Canal, a Schenectady County celebration of the local section of the historic Erie Canalway Trail (now part of the statewide Empire State Trail).
+The Friends of the Mohawk-Hudson Bike-Hike Trail and CREATE Community Studios are collaborating this year on or our fifth annual Color the Canal, a Schenectady County celebration of the local section of the historic Erie Canalway Trail (now part of the statewide Empire State Trail).
 In July and August, community-created signs will be posted along the trail.
-Check out the photos below to see how projects from past years went, and keep your eye out for details of next year's community arts event.
+We're also adding a special component this year, Flight Paths, with community-painted birdhouses!
+Check out the photos below to see how projects from past years went.

 In 2019, its first year, Color the Canal provided visual and sculptural art to welcome more than 650 cyclists who pedal the trail from Buffalo to Albany each July during the Cycle the Erie Canal (CEC) ride, as well as the many Capital Region residents who use the trail every day.
 COVID-19 couldn't stop us from continuing the effort in 2020 and 2021.
 Every year, trail users are greeted by pieces of art made by local individuals, businesses and community groups.